 As noted above, the work under this proviso to the Department of Commerce is similar in general approach but is separate from the WSDOT-specific funding provided in the Maintenance Program.

-The Right of Way Safety Initiative includes a partnership between Commerce, WSDOT, WSP and many local governments and/or service providers.
-It is initially focused on five counties: King, Pierce, Thurston, Snohomish and Spokane.
+The Encampment Resolution Program includes a partnership between Commerce, WSDOT, WSP and many local governments and/or service providers, and is initially focused on five counties: King, Pierce, Thurston, Snohomish and Spokane.
+(See graphic "Resolved Encampment Resolution Program Sites" below)

-The proviso language requires offers of shelter/housing be made to everyone in an encampment site before it can be cleared and that the housing should be a "meaningful improvement over the individual's current living situation" and be "well-matched to an individual's assessed needs."
+The proviso language requires offers of shelter/ housing be made to everyone in an encampment site before it can be cleared and that the housing should be a "meaningful improvement over the individual's current living situation" and be "well-matched to an individual's assessed needs."
 This is labor- and time-intensive work by service providers but has been found to be the best chance for long-term success in putting people on a path of success.
 More information is available in the WSDOT blog on the efforts that rely on available shelter/housing being available in each jurisdiction.